ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 ```
 **NOTE IF you are just setting up the bastion server and want to create mirror registry then skip further steps and return back to [High Level Steps for setting up the cluster](#architecture)**

-**NOTE If you have already created the cluster with below parameter to true, you can skip going ahead and return back to [High Level Steps for setting up the cluster](#architecture)**
+**NOTE If you have already created the cluster with below parameter to true and your cluster is already created, then you can skip going ahead and skip to [client-setup](#client-setup)**

 ```
 initialization_info     = {